-Tree Officer: and the effects in the assessment are understated or omitted entirely.
-Notwithstanding the above, the LVIA already acknowledges that proposal results in significant harm to landscape and visual resources of the Site.
-In light of this, the above, including additional concerns and omissions highlighted in this report, it is concluded that the scheme in its current form should be refused on landscape and visual grounds.
+Tree Officer: and omissions highlighted in this report, it is concluded that the scheme in its current form should be refused on landscape and visual grounds.
 The proposals fail to take account of key characteristics and special features, which are sensitive and form highly valued components in this complex landscape and will result in an unacceptable level of harm, with significant effects on the landscape character and visual resources, contrary to the Council's Policies and would fail to protect or conserve a valued landscape, as set out in the NPPF170, which recognises the intrinsic character and beauty of the countryside, including trees and woodland.
-Object: lack of landscaping and arboricultural assessment and methodology for accesses proposed; arboricultural assessment appears to confuse access arrangements; significant loss of hedgerow and trees due to accesses proposed and lack of adequate replacement planting detrimental to the area; impact on ancient woodlands due to isolation of woodlands, fragmentation of woodlands, and increased recreational pressure; lack of sufficient additional planting between woodlands that would aid the mitigation of effects of climate change in line with West Berkshire Council Environmental Strategy; proposed emergency access along public right of way unacceptable and lack of lighting, ecological and arboricultural assessment; impact of basins and conveyance channels on woodlands due to ground water flows as identified in application submissions have not been adequately assessed; impact from air pollution on woodlands; contradictory information submitted in respect of proposed size of buffers required; contradictory information in respect of proposed size of buffers to woodlands; lack of assessment of size of buffer to be removed; formal recreation zones within the 15m buffers are unacceptable; application contrary to policies CS14, CS15 and CS19 of Core Strategy; inadequate landscape as a compensation strategy.
-Berkshire Gardens Trust: Object.
+Object: lack of landscaping and arboricultural assessment and methodology for accesses proposed; arboricultural assessment appears to confuse access arrangements; significant loss of hedgerow and trees due to accesses proposed and lack of adequate replacement planting detrimental to the area; impact on ancient woodlands due to isolation of woodlands, fragmentation of woodlands, and increased recreational pressure; lack of sufficient additional planting between woodlands that would aid the mitigation of effects of climate change in line with West Berkshire Council Environmental Strategy; proposed emergency access along public right of way unacceptable and lack of lighting, ecological and arboricultural assessment; impact of basins and conveyance channels on woodlands due to ground water flows as identified in application submissions have not been adequately assessed; impact from air pollution on woodlands; contradictory information submitted in respect of proposed size of buffers to woodlands; lack of assessment of size of buffers required; contradictory information in respect of trees proposed to be removed in the AIA compared to those shown on the Strategic Landscape and Green Infrastructure Plan or combined SLGI plan; removal of trees T34 and T76 unacceptable; Loss of trees and hedgerow would have a significant harmful/adverse effect in both medium and short term contrar Berkshire Gardens Trust: Object.
 Require revision of proposed valley crossing to ensure that the historic landscape character of the valley is protected.
 Also request further information on the impacts on the path access and trees off of Warren Road.
 Historic England: No comments offered.